 For charts telling the time and date of these moonrises and moonsets, I refer to the site, timeanddate.

-2. A balsa model of Stonehenge - Looking along its 50 degrees from the north axis.
+2. A balsa model of Stonehenge - A view from the northeast along its 50-degree axis.

 This model portrays the possible appearance of Stonehenge after its construction, assuming it was ever finished.
 However, evidence indicates that building Stonehenge was a complex and challenging task, leading some to believe it was never fully completed.